maxsimusprime/nest-fastify-rest-graphql-template/README.md

 # Usage

 - Run application in development mode by command `npm run dev`
-- Use `localhost:PORT/api` in order to use Swagger documentation
+- Use `localhost:PORT/api` in order to use Swagger documentation (in development mode only)
+- Use `localhost:PORT/graphql` to use GraphQL playground (in development mode only)